hakrsh/golang_backend_assignment/readme.md

 <hr/>

 ## Screenshots
-Producer and Consumer runnnig in two terminals
+Producer and Consumer runnnig in two terminals <br>
 ![Producer and Consumer](./images/pc.jpg "Producer and Consumer runnnig in two terminals")

 ## Testing